oozaru01/AlphaCalculator/README.md

 # Binance Trading Calculator - TamperMonkey Script

+I release this for no reason, make public this for no reason.
+This main.js script targets specifically Binance Alpha point farming.
+I will not be responsible for any restriction place by Binance on your accounts.

 ## Overview
 A TamperMonkey userscript that provides real-time trading calculations and automation for Binance spot trading.
 The script analyzes the order book to suggest optimal buy/sell prices with minimal loss.